Akpanudoedehe absent as Bello, other CECPC members meet Buni

 Embattled National Secretary of the All Progressives Congress APC Caretaker Extraordinary Convention Planning Committee CECPC, Sen. John James Akpanudoedehe was absent on Thursday evening as members of the CECPC led by Niger State Governor, Abubakar Sani Bello welcomed the National Chairman, Gov. Mai Mala Buni back to the country.

-Bello had stood in for Gov. Buni who had travelled to Dubai on medical leave.
+Bello had stood in for Gov. Buni who had traveled to Dubai on medical leave.

 Buni had returned on Wednesday night after a meeting with President Muhammadu Buhari in London over the crisis of leadership in the party.